MarcusGrum/AI-Lab/Readme.md

 #### c) Move docker's `data-root` to huge data storage

-If you intend to deal with docker volumes and expect huge data, move docker data directory and you won’t risk any more to run out of space in your root partition.
+If you intend to deal with docker volumes and expect huge data (that exceeds  SSD memory), move docker data directory and you won’t risk any more to run out of space in your root partition.
+Be aware, that this slows operation about a factor of 4.0!

 1. Stop the docker daemon: